Ar-r-o-w/Ar-r-o-w/README.md

 - 👋 Hi, I’m Abdul Rahman Abdul Raheem Mohammed
 - 👀 I’m interested in coding and inventing
 - 🌱 I’m currently learning about tech world
-- 💞️ I’m looking to collaborate on any projects that will elivaate my understanding
+- 💞️ I’m looking to collaborate on any projects that will elevate my understanding
 - 📫 How to reach me... inv2contact@gmail.com is the best to reach me out

 <!---